CHAPTERS 27-29

 The call went straight to voicemail.
 He tried again, with the same result.
 He waited to leave a message the second time, but after the tone, he couldn’t bring himself to speak.
 He tried a third time.

-At the tone, he said, shakily.
-“H-hey James…I can’t find Heather.
+At the tone, he said, shakily, “H-hey James…I don’t know what’s going on, but I can’t find Heather.
 Is she with you?
 Are you all right?
 Please call me as soon as you get this.
-I don’t know what’s going on, and I’m so worried.
+I don’t understand why you destroyed our equipment, but we can talk about it.
+I’m so worried about Heather.
 Please call me back.”

 His throat ached as he rounded his desk and looked out the window above Heather’s bag.
 The parking lot was empty, save for his own car.
 There should have at least been a security guard at the facility.
 Two of them, in fact.